IJSComplexMatter/cddm/doc/installation.rst

 Requirements
 ------------

-Prior to installing, you should have a working python 2.7 or 3.x environment consisting of:
+Prior to installing, you should have a working python 3.x environment consisting of:

 * numba
 * numpy